mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 and smaller than the true eigenvalues.
 Depending on the seriousness of this problem, the following quantities can be affected:

 - The model data predicted by the current estimate,

-- Estimates of signal-to-noise ratios, which lead to estimates of the required regularization, see :ref:`CBBHAAJJ`,
+- Estimates of signal-to-noise ratios, which lead to estimates of the required regularization, see :ref:`mne_regularization`,

 - The estimated current values, and

-- The noise-normalized estimates, see :ref:`CBBEAICH`.
+- The noise-normalized estimates, see :ref:`noise_normalization`.

 Fortunately, the latter two are least likely to be affected due to regularization of the estimates.
 However, in some cases especially